pipe-cd/pipecd/docs/content/en/docs/contributor-guide/development.md

 ## Repositories
 - [pipe](https://github.com/pipe-cd/pipe): contains all source code and documentation of PipeCD project.
 - [manifests](https://github.com/pipe-cd/manifests): contains all automatically generated release manifests for both `piped` and `control-plane` components.
-- [examples](https://github.com/pipe-cd/examples): contains various examples to demonstrate how to use PipeCD.
+- [examples](https://github.com/pipe-cd/examples): contains various generated examples to demonstrate how to use PipeCD.

 ## Build and test with Bazel